jed/authom/README.md

 Authome is an authentication library for node.js.
 It unifies authentication APIs for multiple services into a single EventEmitter.

 Authome was designed to solve one problem and solve it well.
-It has an intuitive node.js-like API, no external dependencies, and doesn't force any particular persistence, session, middleware approaches on you.
+It has an intuitive node.js-like API, no external dependencies, and doesn't force any particular persistence, session, or middleware approaches on you.

-Authome is pronounced [ˈôTHəm], like "awesome" while holding your tongue.
+Authome is pronounced [ˈôTHəm], like "awesome" with a voiceless dental fricative.

 Example
 -------